 Juniors and seniors, who participated in Upperclass Room Draw and had draw times in the bottom quarter of their class, may upgrade or “improve” their room selection.
 If you satisfy both of these conditions, you are eligible for reassignment to a room that becomes available after room draw and before July 1.
-The Manager of Undergraduate Student Housing will make your reassignment if an appropriate room is available.
+The Associate Director for Student Housing Occupancy Management and Systems will make your reassignment if an appropriate room is available.

 If you dropped down to a group in the bottom quarter of your class, you are not eligible for room improvement.

 Apply for Room Improvement

 Log in to My Housing for Undergraduates and select the “Room Improvement” application.
 Complete the form and submit it before the room improvement deadline.